Before You Apply

 Am I flexible and open-minded?

-American schools abroad (as well as many host-national schools) serve young people from many nationalities.
+Both private and public schools abroad serve young people from many nationalities.
 Even in some American schools abroad, American children may make up less than 10 percent of the student body.
-You will be confronted with diverse learning style preferences, languages, role distinctions, value orientations, and so forth.
+Regardless of where you are placed, you will be confronted with diverse learning style preferences, languages, role distinctions, value orientations, and so forth.
 These will be found in the classroom, among the staff, in the community, as well as in our living situation.